-Nikki was four years old and very excited when she become a big sister on Jan.
+Nikki was four years old and very excited when she became a big sister on Jan.
 26, 2007.
 I had my perfect family of four.
-Instead of being home with my newborn, one month later I was hospital with Nikki after she had a week of high fevers.
+Instead of being home with my newborn, one month later I was in the hospital with Nikki after she had a week of high fevers.
 Nikki was diagnosed with leukemia, AML type.
 She was given a 50/50 chance of survival.
 It took three straight rounds of chemo to get her into remission, that was 101 days in Children’s Hospital of Pittsburgh.
 After only two short weeks home, Nikki and I returned to the hospital to have a bone marrow transplant.
 The transplant occurred on June 29, 2007 and her baby sister (Ashley) was the perfect match at only five months old.
 The transplant is a hard process but Nikki did great and came home July 27, 2007.
 She remained home with frequent clinic visits to the hospital and many many restrictions.
 It was a long road with a lot of ups and downs, but Nikki was very brave.

 2008 was the best year for our family.
 Everything was starting to get back to normal.
 Life was good!
 The best news was all of the tests she had done came back normal.
 No signs of leukemia!
 Nikki was looking forward to her 6th birthday party and going to first grade.